teamplanes/dashbored/docs/README.md

 ]
 ```

 In the example above, `Page 1` will be your index/homepage (`/`).

-If multiple pages with `default:true` are present, the last one will overwrite the previous pages.
+If multiple pages with `default: true` are present, the last one will overwrite the previous pages.

-## `queries` field
+### `queries` field

-This field will contain all of your query for the page.
+This field will contain all of the queries for the page.
 It's an array of objects, each object being a widget.

 There is for now 4 type of widgets: